 - Marinate these the night before making them so the flavors of coconut, lime and ginger have plenty of time to seep into the chicken.
 While the flavors may seem very strong when you put them in the bag to marinate, they are very subtle when they are done grilling.

 - Serve these Grilled Coconut Lime Chicken Kebobs over Grilled Lemon Potato slices or a coconut rice.
 It would work equally as well over a crisp salad!
-If you need a sauce to go over it you could make a chimichurri recipe like I have here.
+If you need a sauce to go over it you could make a chimichurri recipe as I have here.

 Top List of other Skewer/Kebob recipes you need to add to your menu planning: